-Life after retirement is a sweet dream for some and a nightmare for many.
+Tax Refund Status: Life after retirement is a sweet dream for some and a nightmare for many.
 It merely depends on the savings you have made when you were in a job.
 It is always advisable to have retirement savings to lead an independent life when we grew older.
-To make this sweet dream the sweetest we have an ideal suggestion of Tax refund on your Retirement.
+To make this sweet dream the sweetest we have an ideal suggestion for a Tax Refund on your Retirement.
 Yes!!!
 We are going to discuss the savings on tax refund on your retirement.

 - Saver’s credit was formally known as Retirement Savings Contribution Credit.
 Hence, the individual who has been contributing towards the retirement plan will be able to deduct contributions to a traditional IRA.